fraga/CrewChiefV4/README.txt

 Changelog
 ---------
+Version 4.15.1.5: iRacing crash hotfix

-Version 4.15.1.4: Added option to prefer driver names over car numbers for frozen order calls (full course yellow / rolling start); Added suspension velocity histogram data to R3E, AMS2, pCars2 and iRacing chart data (default voice command "show me suspension velocity"); Made Windows speech recognition the default; R3E - fixed ratings retrieval; R3E - increase app tick-rate during start lights to reduce delay in reporting countdown / green flag state to other apps; GTR2 - fix some VR rendering issues; ACC - fix free chat macros; Various bug fixes and improvements
+Version 4.15.1.4: Added option to prefer driver names over car numbers for frozen order calls (full course yellow / rolling start); Added suspension velocity histogram data to R3E, AMS2 and pCars2 chart data (default voice command "show me suspension velocity"); Made Windows speech recognition the default; R3E - fixed ratings retrieval; R3E - increase app tick-rate during start lights to reduce delay in reporting countdown / green flag state to other apps; GTR2 - fix some VR rendering issues; ACC - fix free chat macros; Various bug fixes and improvements

 Version 4.15.1.2: Fixed some issues in gap reporting that could result in incorrect gaps or unwanted messages; Some internal speech recognition improvements; Automatically tune the speech recogniser's confidence thresholds - should improve recognition accuracy and consistency (this behaviour is enabled by default and can be disable by unchecking the 'Auto-tune speech recognition thresholds' property); GTR2 - some plugin and VR rendering improvements; RF2 - some pit menu fixes